BlakeWilliams/medium/README.md

 - **pkg/mail** - Provides a basic mailer package that utilizes `pkg/template` for templating.
 Additionally provides a basic interface that can be used with `pkg/router` to see sent emails in development.
 - **pkg/mlog** - Simple structured logger usable directly, or through context compatible API's.
 - **pkg/set** - Basic Set data structure.
-- **pkg/tell** - A simple subscription system that allows you to define subscriptions and handle requests using your own custom types.
-Good for implementing custom logs, tracing, etc.
 - **pkg/webpack** - Middleware that allows you to use webpack to serve assets in development.

 ## Contributing